vyomasystems-lab/challenges-vinisha2410/README_level2_design.md

 All the values of instruction provided in the model has been given to mav_putvalue_instr and mav_putvalue_src1,mav_putvalue_src2, mav_putvalue_src3 were assigned random values and the design was checked for all possible instruction values.

 ## Is the verification complete ?
+YES, the design has been tasted with all possible values for mav_putvalue_instr